Liatmoss/LearningGoals/WeekOne.md

 #### Friday 18th October:
-Goal: Find out the differences between Context, Describe and It methods within rspec
+Goal: Find out the differences between Context, Describe and It methods within RSpec

 Plan: Research the differences between the above methods and record definitions